Cornwall Record Office was established in 1951.

 If you would like to donate any records, they would love to hear from you.
 Documents may be gifted, which means they now belong to them, or deposited with the Archive, which means you still own the document.

-Their opening hours can be found by going to their visit the Archive page.
+Their opening hours can be found by going to the appropriate section of their visit the Archive page.

 Photography is allowed, but this is subject to a charge and you also have to complete a copyright declaration form.